AaronAmberman/AutoTranslate/README.md

 ## Translation Providers
 [CTranslate2](https://github.com/OpenNMT/CTranslate2) with trained models (looking to use M2M-100) (offline, unlimited)

 Using ML.NET to try to interpret m2m 100 data.
 May have to try to use IronPython or even just the python language.
+Who knows I don't know much about machine learning, trained models, inference or transformers.